-Both the Parade and Car Rally are free to watch – Just grab a spot along the Parade route and enjoy!
-We do recommend that you bring plenty of pennies to fill the collection buckets of the Parade entrants, who will be collecting donations for worthy causes.
+Both parades are free to watch – just grab a spot along the route and enjoy!
+We do recommend that you bring plenty of pennies to fill the collection buckets for all the worthy causes being celebrated.

-Entry onto the field on Saturday is £2 per adult and £1 for children and OAPs.
-Under fives are free.
+Saturday field entry is £2 per adult and £1 for children and OAPs.
+(Under fives are free).